BrunoASMauricio/ProjectBase/README.md

   - [ ] In logging
   - [ ] In general stack printing (non process stack)
 - [ ] Sometimes input is blocked.
 A Ctrl+C fixes this, but it should still be fixed
+- [ ] Only refresh project configurations for changes to configs.json
 - [ ] Ponder idea of "virtual" dependencies that are just configuration layers for a project (i.e. they do not need an actual repository?)
 - [ ] Allow extra preprocessing stage (i.e. custom preprocessor before GCC?).
 Maybe generalize how compilation runs.
 Needs to be done via CMakeLists but supported by ProjectBase
 - [ ] Allow patches to be applied to dependencies on initial setup